qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Logging
 .......

-When QGIS calls SAGA, it does it using its command-line interface, thus passing a set of commands to perform all the required operation.
+When |qg| calls SAGA, it does it using its command-line interface, thus passing a set of commands to perform all the required operation.
 SAGA show its progress by writing information to the console, which includes the percentage of processing already done, along with additional content.
 This output is filtered and used to update the progress bar while the algorithm is running.

-Both the commands sent by QGIS and the additional information printed by SAGA can be logged along with other processing log messages, and you might find them useful to track in detailed what is going on when QGIS runs a SAGA algorithm. you will find two settings, namely :guilabel:`Log console output` and :guilabel:`Log execution commands` to activate that logging mechanism.
+Both the commands sent by |qg| and the additional information printed by SAGA can be logged along with other processing log messages, and you might find them useful to track in detailed what is going on when |qg| runs a SAGA algorithm. you will find two settings, namely :guilabel:`Log console output` and :guilabel:`Log execution commands` to activate that logging mechanism.